Skip to main content

 ·9 min read·By Hans Kuepper · Founder of PromptQuorum, multi-model AI dispatch tool · PromptQuorum

-As of write-time (2026-07-02), 6 US states have signed balcony solar legislation into law — Utah, Maine, Virginia, Maryland, Colorado, and Connecticut — with 3 more (New York, New Hampshire, Vermont) having passed their state legislature and awaiting a governor's signature.
+As of write-time (2026-07-16), 8 US states have signed balcony solar legislation into law — Utah, Maine, Virginia, Maryland, Colorado, New Hampshire, Vermont, and Connecticut — with 1 more (New York) having passed its state legislature and awaiting a governor's signature.
+Two of the 8 signed states are not yet in effect: Colorado takes effect January 1, 2027 and Connecticut takes effect October 1, 2026.
 There is no federal balcony solar law; if your state isn't on either list, current status is simply undetermined rather than either explicitly legal or illegal — check with your local utility before assuming either way.

 Key Takeaways

-• 3 more states — New York, New Hampshire, Vermont — have passed their legislature and await a governor's signature; they are NOT yet law.
+• 1 more state — New York — has passed its legislature and awaits a governor's signature; it is NOT yet law.

 • Colorado has the highest confirmed state wattage cap at 1,920W.